 As mentioned above, recent history has demonstrated that this shortsighted view of consumer protection and bank solvency as competing objectives is fatally flawed.
 If regulatory agencies had acted to prevent loan terms or practices that harmed consumers, they would also have vastly improved the financial solidity of the institutions they regulated.
 Nonetheless, the disparity in agencies' focus on consumer protection versus "safety and soundness" has been obvious, both in the relative resources that agencies devoted to the two goals and in the priorities they articulated.
-These priorities frequently minimized consumer protection and included reducing regulatory restrictions on the institutions they oversaw.22
+These priorities frequently minimized consumer protection and included reducing regulatory restrictions on the institutions they oversaw.

 Though the link between consumer protection and safety and soundness is now obvious, the two functions are not the same, and do conflict at times.
-In some circumstances, such as with overdraft loans, a financial product might well be profitable, even though it is deceptively offered and has a financially devastating effect on a significant number of consumers.23
+In some circumstances, such as with overdraft loans, a financial product might well be profitable, even though it is deceptively offered and has a financially devastating effect on a significant number of consumers.

-(FDIC).
+examined and supervised by either the Federal Reserve System or the Federal Deposit Insurance Corporation (FDIC).
 The FTC is charged with regulating some financial practices (but not safety and soundness) in the non-bank sector, such as credit cards offered by department stores and other retailer.

-21 Occasionally, safety and soundness concerns have led regulators to propose consumer protections, as in the eventually successful efforts by federal banking agencies to prohibit "rent-a-charter" payday lending, in which payday loan companies partnered with national or out-of-state banks in an effort to skirt restrictive state laws.
+&lt;sup>33 Occasionally, safety and soundness concerns have led regulators to propose consumer protections, as in the eventually successful efforts by federal banking agencies to prohibit "rent-a-charter" payday lending, in which payday loan companies partnered with national or out-of-state banks in an effort to skirt restrictive state laws.
 However, from a consumer protection point-of-view, this multi-year process took far too long.
 Moreover, the outcome could have been different if the agencies had concluded that payday lending would be profitable for banks and thus contribute to their soundness.

-22 For example, in 2007 the OTS cited consumer protection as part of its "mission statement" and "strategic goals and vision."
+&lt;sup>34 For example, in 2007 the OTS cited consumer protection as part of its "mission statement" and "strategic goals and vision."
 However, in identifying its eight "strategic priorities" for how it would spend its budget in Fiscal Year 2007, only part of one of these priorities appears to be directly related to consumer protection ("data breaches").
 On the other hand, OTS identified both "Regulatory Burden Reduction" and "Promotion of the Thrift Charter" as major strategic budget priorities.
 Office of Thrift Supervision, "OMB FY2007 Budget and Performance Plan," January 2007.